 Our base for many years has been at Washford station on the West Somerset Railway, with a shop and extensive S&D museum.
 A Notice to Quit was served on us by the West Somerset Railway in February 2020 and the site is now closed to visitors and in the process of being cleared.

-The artefacts and vehicles are being moved to new locations including the Watercress Line in Hampshire, Shillingstone station on the former S&D route, the Watercress Line in Hampshire and further items will go to the Avon Valley Railway which is just outside Bath and on the original route of the Pines Express.
+The artefacts and vehicles are being moved to new locations including the Watercress Line in Hampshire, Shillingstone station on the former S&D route, the S&D at Midsomer Norton station and the Westonzoyland Pumping Station Museum.

 We have listed below which exhibits may be seen at these new locations.
 Our full stock list – from locomotives to wagons – is here: https://www.sdrt.org/stock-list/